 Finally, once your cards are written and organized, decide how & where to keep them.
 The only rule here is to make them easy to find and use.
 Some ideas to get your creative juices flowing:

 - Use different colored binder clips for each category or day.
 Then place all clips on a chain or string to flip through

-- Create multiple ‘daily’ cards, so you can create one group for each day.
-Then hole-punch each day’s cards, place on a ring, and keep on small hooks, one for each day.
-Grab the ring you need every morning and pray over the cards through the day.
+- Create multiple ‘daily’ cards to create one group for each day.
+Then hole-punch each day’s cards, place them on a ring and keep them on small hooks, one for each day.
+Grab the ring you need every morning and pray over the cards throughout the day.

 - Purchase an index card box with daily dividers.
 You can easily grab the daily cards and each day’s cards out of the box during your devotions.
 Or, again, create multiple daily cards so you just grab each day’s cards before reading your Bible.

 - Use mini-photo albums, like the type you can find at dollar stores.
 Have a separate album for each day.